 Vienna is a farming community with manufacturers

 Vienna is a rural community in South Central Georgia with a past rooted in farming.
 A few miles from the brick buildings and murals in downtown are tilled fields and industrial facilities supporting local agriculture.
 These facilities include Golden Peanut Co. and Findlay Gin, which processes cotton.
 A Tyson Foods plant also sits next to Interstate 75.
 The Georgia State Cotton Museum, located inside a historic schoolhouse, showcases the area's history with artifacts like farm tools and periodicals.
-Vienna's population is primarily composed of long-term Dooly County residents.
+Vienna's population mainly consists of long-term Dooly County residents.
 Michael Bowens, a Vienna native and the City Administrator, says, "I was born and raised here.
 Everyone knows everyone."

 Bungalows, ranch styles and new constructions are available